-George Cross was one of the eleven children of Jacob Cross and his first wife Mary Ann Newell of Ely, Cambridgeshire.
-When he was 19 his mother died and after five years, his father went on to remarry.
+George Cross was one of the third of the eleven children of Jacob Cross and his first wife Mary Ann Newell of Ely, Cambridgeshire, England.

-George married Sabina "Vine" Taylor of Cambridge Road, Ely, Cambridgeshire and the couple had two known children, both daughters.
+George married Sabina "Vine" Steadman Taylor of Cambridge Road, Ely, Cambridgeshire and the couple had two known children, both daughters.
 At the time of the birth of their youngest daughter - Susan Cross in 1872, the family lived in St. John's Place.
-George is noted as having been a labourer at the time of his first daughter's birth back in 1870.
+Sadly Susan failed to thrive and died when she was only a few days old.
+The couple had no more children.

-In 1892, George Cross became the landlord of the 'Eagle and Lamb' pub, owned by Morgan's Brewery Co.
+In 1892, George Cross left agriculture and became the Publican of the 'Eagle and Lamb' pub, owned by Morgan's Brewery Co.
 Ltd, on Cambridge Road, Ely.
 The pub also included a brewery behind it.
-Unfortunately the pub and most of the brewery has been demolished and the area is now an access road.

 Following his death in 1898, his widow "Vine" takes over the licence and is listed as the landlord from 1898-1904.
 She appears on the 1901 census a widow landlord with two lodgers.